mne-tools/mne-python/doc/faq.rst

   data.
 Resampling is the two-step process of applying a low-pass FIR filter and subselecting samples from the data.

-  Using this function to resample data before forming :class:`Epochs` for final analysis is generally discouraged because doing so effectively loses precision of (and jitters) the event timings, see `this gist <https://gist.github.com/Eric89GXL/01642cb3789992fbca59>`_ as
+  Using this function to resample data before forming :class:`mne.Epochs` for final analysis is generally discouraged because doing so effectively loses precision of (and jitters) the event timings, see `this gist <https://gist.github.com/Eric89GXL/01642cb3789992fbca59>`_ as